muneneg/jmunene.github.io/_posts/2016-08-12-xlsform-performance.md

 ---
 layout: post
 title: "Improving performance of your XLSForm"
 excerpt: "Expert advice on how to improve performance on your XLSForms.
 You might be able to improve the performance of your form by altering some aspects of its design.
-To begin with, it's helpful to understand the two key reasons why users might encounter sluggishness when filling out a form:
+To begin with, it's helpful to understand the two key reasons why users might encounter sluggishness when filling out a form."
-Memory."
 categories: [XLSForms]
 link:
 share: true